LAKE HENRY IS CALLING

 There are plenty of places for quiet enjoyment, walking, biking, blueberry picking, bird watching, and wildlife observation.
+There's an area for meditation, and plenty of opportunities for forest bathing.
 Lake Henry is home to various types of wild life and birds such as bald eagles, otters, herons, egrets, loons, mergansers, and more.
 Photographic opportunities await you.

 "Imitation is the sincerest form of flattery."—Charles Caleb Colton